teju2707/devops-exam-solution-tejaswini-wakte/README.md

     }
     ```
     You should use real values in the payload.
+> `Note:` your Private Subnet ID value should come from the Terraform code instead of hard coded it.

-`Tip:` When you'r invoking your Lambda from the CLI, remember to add the following argument to the command **"--log-type Tail"**.
+> `Tip:` When you'r invoking your Lambda from the CLI, remember to add the following argument to the command **"--log-type Tail"**.
 This will return your **"LogResult"** which contain your actual post response in a base 64 format.
 You will need to convert it in order to view the actual endpoint response.
-When there is no execution error in the result, that means you are successfully invoked our Lambda. \
+When there is no execution error in the result, that means you have successfully invoked our API endpoint. \
 Return code example:
 ```json
 {